atgeller/Wasm-Prechk-Artifact/README.md

 Below are instructions to generate the raw data and graph, but first, some important notes.

 ### Important Notes
 - The results may fluctuate, especially for shorter lived benchmarks.
-The specs of the machine we used to run the benchmark, as well as various over environmental factors, can be found in the paper.
+The specs of the machine we used to run the benchmark, as well as various other environmental factors, can be found in the paper.
 - In case running all the benchmarks at once is an issue, modified instructions are provided to run the benchmarks in arbitrary pieces.

 ## Selecting benchmarks to run